Glycerin Soap: What’s the Difference Between Bar Soap With and Without Glycerin?

 The purpose of using soap of any kind is to remove oil, dirt, and other impurities from the skin.
 Both soap with or without glycerin will accomplish this.

-- Dry skin
+• Dry skin

-- Psoriasis
+• Psoriasis

-- Rosacea
+• Rosacea

 Skin Benefits of Glycerin in your Bar Soap

-Abby Rose's Soothe-X Soap is a bar soap that retains the natural glycerin and is void of any fragrances, preservatives, alcohol, dyes, and other synthetic ingredients that may exacerbate dryness.
+Abby Rose's Soothe-X Soap is a bar soap that retains its natural glycerin and is void of any fragrances, preservatives, alcohol, dyes, and other synthetic ingredients that may exacerbate dryness.
 It is 100% vegan and contains plant-based oils and butters that naturally soothe the skin and make it feel softer and more supple.

 The soap has been clinically tested and is accepted by the National Eczema Association.
 It is also certified cruelty-free by both PETA and Leaping Bunny.